JDACS4C-IMPROVE/docs/content/quickstartguide.rst

 Run preprocessing script
 -------------------------
 Preprocessing takes the raw data standardized by the IMPROVE project (CSA data), and transforms it into a format appropriate for the model of choice.
 Data will be divided into input data and y data (e.g. drug response as AUC values) for training, validation, and testing sets to be used in the next two steps.
-These files are stored in the directory ml_data, in the appropriate sub folders.
 Here we run preprocessing for LGBM.

 .. code-block:: bash